hamzagamouh/pt-lm-gnn/README.md

 5. Install other pip requirements --> `pip install -r requirements.txt`

 ## Datasets
+All the datasets used are provided in the archive `datasets.zip` in the following Zenodo link :
+- Yu dataset
+- DNA-RNA benchmark datasets
+- PDBBindv2020
-The original sequence datasets designed by Yu et al. are in `datasets/yu_merged`.
-The datasets contain protein sequences organized by their protein PDB ID and chain ID, as well as their true binding residues.
-Originally, there were multiple entries of binding residues due to the existence of multiple instances of a ligand, we merged the binding residues for each unique protein sequence.
-We also extracted the corresponding structures from BioLip, you can download them using [this link](https://cunicz-my.sharepoint.com/:f:/g/personal/88889462_cuni_cz/Epl85n_aRMVGuwsELWLPvWsBSKG__2_e3x6F1Rv4itPoGg?e=9IVYdm).
+The two first datasets contain protein sequences organized by their protein PDB ID and chain ID, as well as the annotations of binding residues.
+The PDBBindv2020 dataset contains the splits used in section 3.7 of the paper (PDB IDs and chain IDs).

+For the Yu dataset, we extracted the corresponding structures from BioLip, which are provided in the archive `biolip_structures.zip`.
 <br>
 The structure files are organized in three folders :
 - `receptor` : Structure files extracted directly from the BioLip database and where the PDB ID and chain ID of the original sequence files match exactly.